stanfordnlp/phrasal/README.md

 The Phrasal decoder requires that you also install [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 We recommend that you clone and build [the latest repository from Github](https://github.com/stanfordnlp/CoreNLP).

 Some advanced Phrasal features have external dependencies.
 If you build Phrasal with Gradle, these dependencies will be retrieved for you.
-Otherwise, a script to fetch and configure these dependencies is included in `scripts/get-dependencies.sh`.

 ### Linux